uimarshall/deploying-web-solns-with-wordpress/README.md

 ![alt text](images/image.png)

-## Step 2 - Create and Attach EBS Volumes:
+## Step 2 - Create and Attach EBS Volumes

 - In the AWS Management Console, create three EBS volumes of 10 GiB each in the same AZ as the web server instance.